Rocky Branch Restoration

 Project Funding

-This first phase of work is funded by four grants awarded to the City of Raleigh and Dix Park Conservancy:
+The Feasibility Study was made possible by grants awarded to the City of Raleigh and Dix Park Conservancy:

 • Water Resources Development Grant, NC Department of Environmental Quality